 We, the undersigned non-governmental organisations, are deeply concerned with the direction of the EU-Libya policy as outlined in the Commission Communication on the Central Mediterranean (25.01.17) and reaffirmed in the conclusions of the Malta Summit (03.02.17) and the Council Conclusions (06.02.17), aiming to stop migratory movements through Libya.

-The decision to transfer the responsibility for managing migratory movements along the central Mediterranean route to Libya will neither reduce human rights abuses, nor end smuggling.
+The decision to transfer the responsibility of managing migratory movements along the central Mediterranean route to Libya will neither reduce human rights abuses, nor end smuggling.
 Instead, it will significantly increase harm and suffering.

 EU plans will exacerbate arrests and detention of migrants in Libya and increase exposure to severe human rights abuses

 The UN-backed government in Tripoli has only a limited and precarious hold on power, competing with a variety of other actors.
 The EU itself describes Libya as ‘unsafe’ and systematic violence towards refugees and migrants has been widely documented.
 Multiple reports of human rights groups have described the grave, harrowing conditions in Libya: rape, torture, executions, and other sufferings.
 Our organizations have documented prolonged arbitrary detention, torture and other ill-treatment in the very centres where refugees and migrants are detained after being intercepted at sea by Libyan entities performing coastguard activities.